Air Duct Maintenance Program

 If there is any indication of water damage, you may need to call us immediately before mold growth becomes present.
 In this situation timing is of the essence, since mold can form within hours of the water damaged area.

 Our team of experts have been trained in this area.
 Our recommendation would be to take a mold sample of exposed area and replace, remove and dispose of water damaged area and or clean area.
 We offer two types of non bias mold testing kits.
-Type 1, Mold is tested in an air sample directly in the air via petrie dish.Type 2 A mold sample is taken from Indoor Air handler coil. left untreated, there may be build up of several types of mold.
+Type 1, Mold is tested in an air sample directly in the air via petrie dish.Type 2 A molding sample is taken from Indoor Air handler coil. left untreated, there may be build up of several types of mold.
 Some of which are toxic to deadly.